hanhanwu/Hanhan_Applied_DataScience/Prototype_Toolkit/README.md

 # Prototype Toolkit

 ## Fast Prototyping
+### [Some advanced tools][10]
+* Tools like TPOT, MLBOX can do both params tuning and model selection
+  * MLBox also do some data preprocessing
+* Tools like HungaBunga, LazyPredict runs on a list of models and show you a list of results

 ### PyCaret
 * Easy code, interactive visualization for model plot, model comparison, model interpretation, etc.
 * [PyCaret Youtube Demos][1]